-Greece held another parliamentary election on Sunday, May 21, 2023, returns to the polls on Sunday, June 25, 2023 for another parliamentary election, as no party won an overall majority in the May election.
+Greece held yet another early parliamentary election on Sunday, May 21, 2023, returns to the polls on Sunday, June 25, 2023 for another parliamentary election, as no party won an overall majority in the May election.
 An overview of the proportional representation system used to choose members of the country's unicameral Parliament - the Vouli - is presented here.

 Nationwide and constituency-level results are available here (and also in CSV format) for the following Hellenic Parliament elections:

 The Hellenic Parliament - in Greek the Vouli ton Ellinon - is composed of 300 deputies directly elected by universal adult suffrage for a four-year term of office.
 A total of twelve seats are allocated on a nationwide basis, while the remaining 288 seats are filled in fifty-six single- and multi-member constituencies.
 Nonetheless, members of Parliament represent the nation.

 Political parties, party coalitions and independents may present lists of candidates.
 Electors cast a vote for one to five candidates on a constituency list, depending on the number of seats; voting is compulsory until the age of 70.
 Parliamentary seats are apportioned by means of a complex system of "reinforced" proportional representation, which has been modified several times since the restoration of democracy in 1974, following seven years of military dictatorship.